Bourikas/AppiumTest/README.md

-A collection of baby steps on android automations esting using Appium (Selenium for android)
+A collection of baby steps on android automations testing using Appium (Selenium for android)